yaroslavyatsyk/SportsPro/README.md

 For customers, technicians, incidents, registrations, pages, and CRUD operations are the same.

-In future authorization, and authentification features will be added, and further improvements will be done.
+In future, will be added new features.